Search in Place features:

 Search in Place improves blog search by displaying query results in real time.
 Search in place displays a list with results dynamically as you enter the search criteria.

 Search in Place groups search results by their type, labeling them as post, page or the post type entered, and highlights the searched terms in search page and resulting pages.
-Search in Place advanced allows to search in metadata too.
+Search in Place advanced allows to search in metadata and author display name too.

 More about the Main Features: